anupriyachhabra/p3-behavioral-cloning/README.md

    ![Uncropped Image](example_images/turn_right_uncropped.jpg?raw=true)

  - In the uncropped image above there are lot of lane markers on right but significant amount in left as well, making the model make wrong predictions.
 In the cropped image the model has more amount of right line markers and significantly less left markers so model can make prediction to turn right with more accuracy.

 #### Simulation and Driving
 * I have reduced the throttle of car to 0.1 when making turns so that it does not oversteer.
+* Also I have increased throttle to 0.4 if speed goes less than 5.0, this was only needed for track 2